 In the fiction I enjoy, gaining power never comes at a price for the powerless.
 Stories always take place after a benevolent compromise where society has moved into some grand future unscathed by magic, psionics, or class warfare.

-Any imbalance in the dynamic I’ve ever known is rarely so forgiving, with the powerful constantly seeking to insulate their riches from threat — and on those rare occasions when they don’t, the lesson learned is rarely, if ever, repeated.
+Any imbalance in the dynamic I’ve ever known is rarely so forgiving, with the powerful constantly seeking to insulate their riches from threat — and on those few occasions when they don’t, the lesson learned is rarely, if ever, repeated.

 On Achades magic users rose to power, standing above or beside the nobility as they climbed.
 When psionics began to emerge among the poor, magic users did all they could to ensure the story of the Shadowborn had a different ending than their own.